 Black Friday can be a Red Letter Day for customer satisfaction

 Maintaining delivery standards is just as important on Black Friday as it is on every other day of the year and during this busy time Yodel is committed to helping retailers achieve high levels of customer satisfaction (CSAT).
 In 2018, our survey showed that CSAT was 86% for overall satisfaction of Black Friday deliveries.
 Further analysis showed that this figure increased to 87% for women, and dropped to 84% for 25 to 34-year-olds.

 Black Friday continues to provide us with useful intelligence into customer preferences and behaviours during sales season and with Boxing Day just around the corner, insight like this can help retailers to stay firmly ahead of the curve.

-Get in touch with us here to learn more about our Have Your Say customer feedback programme and services.
+Enter your details on the form to your right-hand side to learn more about our Have Your Say customer feedback programme and services.